sdogruyol/awesome-ruby/README.md

   * [Cramp](http://cramp.in/) - Cramp is a fully asynchronous real-time web application framework in Ruby
   * [Lotus](http://lotusrb.org/) - A newborn complete Ruby web framework that is simple, fast and lightweight.
   * [Cuba](http://cuba.is/) - Cuba is a microframework for web development originally inspired by Rum, a tiny but powerful mapper for Rack applications.
-  * [Pakyow](http://pakyow.com/) - Pakyow is an open-source framework for the modern web.
-Build working software faster with a development process that remains friendly to both designers and developers.
-It's built for getting along.
+  * [Pakyow](http://pakyow.org/) - Pakyow is a framework for building modern websites and web apps.
+Views auto-update to stay in sync with backend state.

 ## Web Servers